maheshyaddanapudi/API-Call-Scheduler/README.md

 Few other examples / ways / configurations to run the container as:

     1) Running with external MySQL - The database is decoupled.
-The Ansible Docs data is persistent as it uses MySQL Database.
+The Scheduler data is persistent as it uses MySQL Database.

         docker run --name APICallsScheduler -p 8880:8880 \
             -e SPRING_PROFILES_ACTIVE=basic,mysql \